 In 2005, Scott began working with educators, therapists, teaching mindfulness in the therapeutic context, and today conducts Mindfulness Based Stress Reduction and Mindfulness-Based Cognitive Therapy workshops.
-In 2007, Scott began working with attorneys, physicians and other professionals.
+In 2007, Scott began working with attorneys, judges, physicians and other professionals.
 In 2007 he began applying mindfulness practices to working with people interested in transforming their relationship to food.

 In 2008 Scott conducted a pilot first year mindfulness program at the University of Miami School of Law which, in 2009, was expanded to encompass a comprehensive contemplative practices program for all law students.
 In 2011 Scott joined the Miami Law faculty and is founder and director of its Mindfulness in Law Program, the first in the country.
 At Miami Law, Scott has introduced and teaches courses that integrate mindfulness into the curriculum, including Mindful Ethics, Mindfulness in Law, and Mindful Leadership.
 In 2012 he received the "Richard Hausler Golden Apple Award" for his contributions to the Miami Law student body.

 In 2010 Scott co-founded with cognitive neuroscientist, Amishi Jha, the University of Miami Mindfulness Research and Practice Initiative.
 In 2011, Scott began working with members of the UM Miller School of Medicine faculty to introduce mindfulness to medical students and the medical school community.

 In 2011 Scott helped co-found the Mindfulness in Law Joint Task Force of the Dade County Bar Association and the Federal Bar Association (South Florida Chapter) and presently co-chairs the group.
-He is the 2012 recipient of the Sookie William's award for "Outstanding Service to the Legal Community."
-Scott serves on the Executive Committee of the Balance in Legal Education section of the American Aossication of Law Schools.
+He is the 2012 recipient of the Sookie William's award for "Outstanding Service to the Legal Community," and serves on the Executive Committee of the Balance in Legal Education section of the American Aossication of Law Schools.
 Scott is a member of the Board of Directors of "Mindful Kids Miami" and on the Board of Advisors of "Warrior One."